alexmason81/ChromeImgHider/README.md

 - When images are hidden, you can mouse-over them to show them temporarily.

+- Hide background images by toggling an extension-wide setting (applys to all domains, not individually).
+This option can be toggled by right-clicking on the extension icon.

 - NOTE: this extension does **not** block the images from being loaded.
 It does **not** save on data.

 #### License